 Johnstone and England

-Johnstone has played for England at Under-17, Under-19 and Under-20 levels, before finally gaining his first full England cap.
+Johnstone played for England at Under-16, Under-17, Under-19 and Under-20 levels, before finally gaining his first full England cap.

 He was named in the 21-man squad for England at the 2013 FIFA U-20 World Cup.
 He made his debut in the first game of the tournament and played in all three games as England crashed out in the group stage.